karthik101/30loops-user-docs/30loops-user-docs/quickstart.rst

 .. code-block:: bash

-    $ thirty create cherryonloops.database
+    $ thirty create quickstart.postgres

-This will configure 30loops to provide your app with a database.
+This will configure 30loops to provide your app with a PostgreSQL database.
 You can change your configuration later using the ``update`` command.
 See the :ref:`client documentation <client-update-label>` for mroe information on that.